raffertyuy/Handwriting-to-Markdown-GPT/README.md

 > I eventually used the **HTTP Request** connector instead of an **Azure Functions** connector.
 > This is because the response body is in JSON, and the Azure Functions connector returns this in a JSON-escaped string format.
 > Since I'm using Obsidian for my second brain, my final markdown image link uses `![[image_path]]` instead of the standard `![name](image_path)` format.

-### Deployment
-- `code.json` is the copy-pasted code from the Logic Apps's code view, for reference.
-This is the exact code that I personally use after using the Logic App designer.
-- `azuredeploy.json` is the ARM template to be deployed to azure, generated from the resource group's "export template"

-### Running Locally
-- `az-logicapp` can't be run locally
-- `az-function`
-  - Create a file `local.settings.json` (refer to `local.settings.example.json`)
-  - can be run with `func start` (requires [Azure Functions Core Tools](https://learn.microsoft.com/en-us/azure/azure-functions/functions-develop-local).